 Supposing I feel a pain in my chest.
 Clearly, the root cause of the pain can be due to any one of a number of reasons.
 Sure, there's a chance it could be something serious like coronary artery disease.
 But it could also be something as trivial as trapped wind.

-Doctors say that 75% of the people who complain about chest pains don't have an issue with their heart.
+Cardiologists say that 75% of the people who complain about chest pains don't have an issue with their heart.
 Since I've never been to medical school and am not a registered physician, I'd be a very foolish person indeed to diagnose angina when the reason for my discomfort is due to having too much spicy food for dinner last night.
 Of course that doesn't mean that I should ignore my symptoms.
 But it does mean that I shouldn't be self-diagnosing.

 It's the same with marketing a small business (or indeed any sized business).
 Perhaps you think that your business needs a new website design, when the actual problem is that the text and images on your existing site aren't resonating with your target audience.
 As a result, investing in a new site design that simply carries-over underlying issues present in the old site won't change things.
 Putting lipstick on a pig doesn’t change the fact that it’s still a pig.
 By the same reasoning, spending money on Google AdWords advertising may well bring more people to your product landing page.
 But if the page is poorly designed there's no guarantee that you'll get more sales.